 The entire Family Medicine curriculum incorporates principles of Integrative Medicine.
 Each resident participates in 200 hours of online training through the University of Arizona.
 Residents also participate in bi-monthly wellness and self-care lectures and experiences.

-At the end of PGY-1, residents can opt for additional, focused training in Integrative Medicine outside the core curriculum, using several formats and modalities during their PGY-2 and PGY-3 years.
-These residents will spend three sessions in clinic each week caring for patients with trained integrative health faculty, 2-3 weekly sessions in personal study and self-care, and log five integrative health primary care encounters outside the focus area.
+At the end of PGY-1, residents can opt for additional, focused training in Integrative Medicine outside the core curriculum during their PGY-2 and PGY-3 years.
+Residents will spend three sessions in clinic each week caring for patients with trained integrative health faculty, 2-3 weekly sessions in personal study and self-care, and log five integrative health primary care encounters outside the focus area.

 In-clinic sessions include:

 - Formulating patient-centered integrative health treatment programs; and

 - Implementing integrative medicine longitudinally in their primary patients.

 - Utilizing Institute for Functional Medicine (IFM) core lectures and videos, taught by faculty;

 - Identifying a personal focus area to study, such as women’s health, herbal therapy, nutrition, or cardio-metabolic syndrome;

 - Self-evaluation throughout the rotation on diet, digestion, exercise, energy, sleep, stress, support—and making a self-care plan for improvement;